fbpx

 Step 2: Consult a Lawyer

-Now, after you have lodged a formal complaint, if you feel that the HR is not doing enough from their end or that the resolution offered by them is not acceptable and you feel that additional steps will be needed then you need to consult a lawyer.
+After you have lodged a formal complaint, if you feel that HR is not doing enough from their end or that the resolution they offer is unacceptable and you think that additional steps will be needed, you need to consult a lawyer.
 State your case to your lawyer and ask them if you have enough to make a case.
-The lawyer will be able to give you advice based on your case and help you understand where you stand legally.
+The lawyer will be able to give you advice based on your case.
+They will also help you understand where you stand legally.

 Step 3: Filing a Court Case

-Most lawyers try to help you get a settlement out of court but if the nature of the case is such that compensation is not sufficient and you feel the need to go through the legal process to get the resolution you are looking for then you will have to file a court case against your employer.
+Most lawyers try to help you get a settlement out of court.
+Still, if compensation is insufficient and you feel a legal route is necessary, you will have to file a court case against your employer.

 You may file a case against your employer for contract violation in a civil court.
-Further, cases of mental harassment can be filed in civil court as well as a criminal court if it also includes criminal intimidation.
-Consult a lawyer to see if your case can be settled through arbitration or by a labour tribunal as this is easier and more cost-efficient.
+Further, cases of mental harassment can be filed in civil and criminal court if it also includes criminal intimidation.
+Consult a lawyer to see if there is an opportunity for arbitration or labor tribunal involvement; which might be easier and more cost-efficient.

-If you decide to take the matter to court, ensure that you are well prepared for what is to come.
-Maintain a record of all the incidents that you think were wrong or in violation of your rights.
+If you decide to take the matter to court, ensure you are well-prepared for what is to come.
+Maintain a record of all the incidents that you think were wrong or violated your rights.
 If possible, note down the date and time as well.
 This will be immensely useful to your lawyer, who will be able to ascertain if you have a case at all.
-You can use this information even while discussing the matter with the HR team.
+You can use this information while discussing the matter with the HR team.

 Step 4: Gather the support of your co-workers

 You have to try to speak to your co-workers to see if they will support your claims.
-This will be useful to establish a pattern of the employer’s behaviour.
+This will be useful to establish a pattern of the employer’s behavior.
 You can also research older cases similar to yours.
-But you have to keep in mind that these kinds of inquiries will not be fruitful as HR may try to cover up such incidents and tell you that the past cases are “confidential”.
-Further, what you can do is that you can go through the “employees’ handbook” and your contract to understand the company policy.
-This will give you a fair idea of where you stand legally and help you understand how you can challenge and support your claims.
+But you have to remember these kinds of inquiries will not be fruitful as HR may try to cover up such incidents and tell you that the past cases are “confidential”..” further, what you can do is they can go through the “employees’ handbook” and your contract to understand the company policy.
+This will give you a fair idea of where you stand legally and help unknown how you can challenge and support your claims.

 Step 5: Speak to your employer one last time

-It is understandable that after what went down with you at your workplace you may want to avoid discussing this issue with them if you feel you’ve done plenty already to resolve the issue.
-But before you jump the gun, try talking to your employer one last time to see if the situation can be resolved without legal help.
-In many cases, the employer may want to avoid all the negative publicity and high legal fees and would be willing to come up with some kind of arrangement or resolution.
-Schedule a meeting with your boss or supervisor to discuss your issue and see if they’re willing to come to an agreement.
+Understandably, after what went down with you at your workplace, you may want to avoid discussing this issue with them if you feel you’ve done plenty already to resolve the issue.
+But before you jump the gun, try talking to your employer one last time to see if you can resolve the situation without legal help.
+In many cases, the employer may want to avoid all the negative publicity and high legal fees and would be willing to devise some arrangement or resolution.
+Schedule a meeting with your boss or supervisor to discuss your issue and hear their opinion.

 Step 6: Gather Evidence

 While you’re discussing the matter with your employer and your lawyer, start collecting any solid foundation of evidence that can be helpful if you should ever need to go to court.
-Take pictures, save emails or messages and make notes related to any day-to-day encounters with potentially illegal behaviour.
+Take pictures, save emails or messages, and make notes related to any day-to-day encounters with potentially illegal behavior.

 Begin conversations with employees who may have had similar experiences or have witnessed it happening to you.
-Ask them if they would be willing to speak with your attorney about their own experiences.
+Ask them if they would speak with your attorney about their experiences.

 Step 7: Decide if you want to pursue legal action

-After this whole process, if you still find yourself unhappy with the resolution being offered to you or you feel that legal action is something that cannot be avoided then speak to your lawyer who will help you gather the rest of the information you need and file the appropriate paperwork.
+After this whole process, if you still feel unhappy with the resolution or think that legal action is necessary, speak to your lawyer.
+They will help you gather the rest of the information you need and the appropriate paperwork.

 What to expect once you follow through and sue your employer?